stdrc/english-pre/slides.md

 </v-click>

 <!--
-Absolutely, Not !
+Absolutely, Not!

-Because you want to study instead of wasting your time just staring at the kettle !
+Because you want to study instead of wasting your time just staring at the kettle!
 -->

 ---